 Next add a few Camden tablets (optional).

-It’s supposed to start foaming, which will mean that it’s working.
+It’s supposed to start foaming, which means the wine is working.

 The Rhubarb wine is foaming!
 Excellent – It will take a few days for the foaming to stop.

-After you rack it, move the carboy up onto a table or counter right away – someplace where it will be able to sit undisturbed.
-This way, the sediment will fall to the bottom.
-You will want your carboy up high to be ready to rack it the next time.
+Note: Whenever you finish racking wine, lift the carboy up onto a table or counter right away.
+It needs to sit someplace undisturbed.
+This way, the sediment will begin to fall to the bottom.